What Is A Covenant Not To Compete In Texas?

 It is difficult to foresee whether a judge will enforce a given non-compete agreement.
 Even though the interests of an employer are important, Texas courts value a person's freedom to select the type of employment that they desire.
 Thus, courts will typically uphold only those covenants not to compete that they conclude to be reasonable.
 Covenants not to compete that a court will categorize as unreasonable include provisions that last for a long duration or that restrict the employee to an unreasonable geographic area around El Paso.

-Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer?s industry.
+Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer's industry.
 Finally, an employer is required to have a valid business reason in its motivation for imposing a covenant not to compete on an employee.

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Before you sign any documents that could restrict your rights, you may consider hiring a El Paso, Texas attorney who can review the covenant.
+Before you sign any documents that could restrict your rights, you may consider hiring an El Paso, Texas attorney who can review the covenant.
 The attorney can negotiate modifications to the contract if they are needed, and can draft a new clause which is acceptable to the parties involved.
 Attorneys can provide valuable counseling to employers who are considering suing an employer who breached a covenant not to compete.
 They can also assist employees who have signed an agreement limiting their employment options.

 Life in El Paso